Block-G\"ottsche invariants from wall-crossing: Introduction

-An important point is that this approach leads naturally to Gromov-Witten theory.
+The other main theme of this paper is that the approach above leads naturally to a $q$-deformation of a class of Gromov-Witten invariants.
 Indeed \cite{gps} shows that computing commutators in $\V$ is \emph{equivalent} to the calculation of a class of genus zero Gromov-Witten invariants $N[({\bf P}_1, {\bf P}_2)]$ of (blowups of) weighted projective planes, parametrized by a pair of partitions $({\bf P}_1, {\bf P}_2)$ (see \eqref{gpsThm} and \eqref{gpsThm2} below).
 By adapting this argument to the $q$-deformed case we find a natural $q$-deformation of $N[({\bf P}_1, {\bf P}_2)]$ in terms of Block-G\"ottsche counts, namely Definition \ref{refinedGW}.
-For some special values of $({\bf P}_1, {\bf P}_2)$ a result of Reineke and Weist \cite{reinweist} shows that $N[({\bf P}_1, {\bf P}_2)]$ equals the Euler characteristic of a suitable moduli space of quiver representations $\mathcal{M}({\bf P}_1, {\bf P}_2)$.
+On the other hand when the vector $(|{\bf P}_1|, |{\bf P}_2|)$ is primitive $N[({\bf P}_1, {\bf P}_2)]$ is a BPS invariant in the sense of \cite{gps} section 6.3.
+In this special case a result of Reineke and Weist \cite{reinweist} shows that $N[({\bf P}_1, {\bf P}_2)]$ equals the Euler characteristic of a moduli space of quiver representations $\mathcal{M}({\bf P}_1, {\bf P}_2)$.
 A different choice of $q$-deformation is then the symmetrized Poincar\'e polynomial $q^{-\frac{1}{2}\dim \mathcal{M}({\bf P}_1, {\bf P}_2)}P(\mathcal{M}({\bf P}_1, {\bf P}_2))(q)$.
-We show that the two choices coincide (Theorem \ref{comparison}).
-A key ingredient is the Manschot-Pioline-Sen formula \cite{mps}; indeed it follows from the proof of Theorem \ref{comparison} that the MPS formula in this context can be interpreted precisely as the equality of the two ``quantizations".\\ \textbf{Acknowledgements.} We are grateful to Lothar G\"ottsche, Markus Reineke and Thorsten Weist for some very helpful discussions.
-This research was supported in part by the Hausdorff Institute for Mathematics, Bonn (JHRT ``Mathematical Physics") and ERC Starting Grant 307119.
+Our main result in this connection is Theorem \ref{comparison} which shows that the two choices coincide.
+A key ingredient is the Manschot-Pioline-Sen formula \cite{mps}; indeed it follows from the proof of Theorem \ref{comparison} that the MPS formula in this context can be interpreted precisely as the equality of the two ``quantizations".
+We conclude section \ref{mpsSection} with some further remarks on the $q$-deformed Gromov-Witten invariants, touching on explicit formulae, integrality, and the connection with refined Severi degrees and motivic Donaldson-Thomas invariants. \acknowledgements{We are grateful to Pierrick Bousseau, Lothar G\"ottsche, Rahul Pandharipande, Mar\-kus Reineke, Richard Thomas, Thorsten Weist for some very helpful discussions, as well as to the anonymous Referee for suggesting many improvements.}